THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Crisis averted, or so I thought…

 A little while later, I noticed that not only was our true wind speed info cutting back out again, but our apparent wind speed info started failing as well.
-I could roughly guess true wind info as long as we had apparent info, but without either we’d be sailing “blind” which is only inviting trouble.
+I could roughly guess true wind info as long as we had apparent info, but without either, we’d be sailing “blind” which is only inviting trouble.

 It was at this point that my muddled mind decided we may have a serious issue and tried to wake up.
-I knew that our apparent wind info was delivered from the anemometer at the top of the mast, so I stepped out on deck and looked up only to find that it was still there.
+I knew that our apparent wind info was delivered from the anemometer at the top of the mast, so I stepped out on the deck and looked up only to find that it was still there.
 When I stepped back inside, there was more bad news.
 Our autopilot had stopped working, AIS was no longer appearing and the rudder indicator was beginning to go out as well.

 Oh uh… Crisis getting worse!

 Without an autopilot, I had to start hand steering, and rather than panic about wasn’t working, I took stock of what was still working.
 All we had were GPS coordinates, Speed Over Ground (SOG), and Radar.
 Not a great situation, but at least we weren’t sinking.
 However, in order to start doing some serious troubleshooting, I needed to wake up Amy so that she could take over steering the boat.